 Where practicable, we will collect personal information directly from the individual or family:

 - In person at Hear and Say

 - In person at an event

 - Over the phone

 The types of personal information that Hear and Say collects may include:

-– details relating to the goods and services you have obtained from us
+- Details relating to the goods and services you obtain from us

 We collect personal information to communicate our services, operations, activities and objectives, which may include: